taskcluster/taskcluster-github/README.md

 Listens for WebHooks and, if they are valid, forwards them to a pulse exchange.

 ### Worker
-Listens for WebHook triggered pulse messages and attempts to schedule TaskCluster tasks for any events related to a repository which contains a `.taskclusterrc` file.
+Listens for WebHook triggered pulse messages and attempts to schedule TaskCluster tasks for any events related to a repository which contains a `.taskcluster.yml` file.

 ##Contributing